revoorunischal/Test/ApiFetch.md

 **Api data fetch and Transform**

-Below is a Jolt custom opertaion for fetching Data from Rest API in GET mode and Transforming it with input Object and return.
+Below is a Jolt custom operation for fetching data from Rest API in GET mode and Transforming it with input Object and return.

 Note: Assumptions here is that the end server accepts GET requests with optional query params and return the data in JSON format.